input-output-hk/blogpost_breaking_ed25519_vrf/blog.md

 outputs.
 Formally, this is called the [Fiat-Shamir](https://en.wikipedia.org/wiki/Fiat%E2%80%93Shamir_heuristic) heuristic, and is used in more modern Zero Knowledge Proofs (yes!
 Schnorr signatures are very simple proofs of knowledge) to make them non-interactive.

-This signature scheme guarantees EU-CMA.
+For sake of simplicity, in this blogpost we describe all procedures interactively, and note that any of them can be made non-interactive via the Fiat-Shamir heuristic.

-However, this property is proven secure if the secret material is used exactly as described in the protocol.
-As a matter of fact, producing two signatures that share the same value $R$ but a different value $s$ completely breaks the system (for example by using an incorrect source of randomness that  returns the same value of k).
+Subtle deviations from the protocol can be catastrophic.
+One such example is producing two signatures that share the same value $R$ but a different value $s$ completely breaks the system (for example by using an incorrect source of randomness that  returns the same value of k).
 With high-school level algebra knowledge, it is easy to see why.
 Assume we have two valid signatures, $(R, s)$ and $(R, s')$ with $s \neq s'$.
 Recall that the value $c$ and $c'$